American Academy of Actuaries: Actuarial Board for Counseling and Discipline

 The Actuarial Board for Counseling and Discipline (ABCD) was formed to serve the academy and all other U.S. actuarial organizations.
 The ABCD considers complaints and questions concerning possible violations of the Code(s) of Professional Conduct.
 In addition, the ABCD responds to inquiries by actuaries concerning their professional conduct and, when requested to do so, provides guidance in professional matters.
+The ABCD can recommend disciplinary actions for a member of one of the actuarial societies.

 Public policy activities

 The Academy has published a number of issue briefs and monographs addressing public policy issues from an actuarial point of view.
 Because the Academy is non-partisan, it avoids taking specific policy positions in these publications.
 Most tend to discuss the fiscal and economic considerations as seen by actuaries.
 In many cases several policy alternatives are discussed, and advantages and disadvantages identified for each.
 In some cases the Academy provides formal written or oral testimony to Congress or other governmental bodies.
 The Academy is often asked by the National Association of Insurance Commissioners (NAIC) to provide input on actuarial issues, and has provided the NAIC with a number of reports and statements.
 On occasion, the Academy has submitted amicus briefs on court cases that are of interest to the actuarial profession.
 Less formal comment letters and other explanatory materials have been provided to a number of external audiences.